Interactivity Tools Guide

 Configuration Options

-- Trigger Once: Deactivates after first successful click
+• Trigger Once: Deactivates after first successful interaction

-- Max Click Distance: How far the player can be when clicking
+• Max Click Distance: How far the player can be when using mouse click (0 = unlimited)

 Trigger Zone